-The Group and its subsidiaries are accounted for from one central operating location, the Group's registered office.
-Our audit was conducted from the main operating location and all group companies were within the scope of our audit testing.
+All of the Group operations are managed from and accounted for in one central UK location, the Group's registered office.
+Our audit was conducted from the main operating location and all subsidiaries were within the scope of our audit testing for the purposes of the Group audit.